 PSVR vs PSVR 2 is going to be the talk of the town for many months to come, and with good reason, the PSVR 2 looks to be a big step up in many ways from its previous iteration.

-That being said, there is still some mystery surrounding the new VR headset that Sony are remaining tight-lipped about, specifically, design, price, and when the release date will be.
+That being said, there is still some mystery surrounding the new VR headset that Sony are remaining tight-lipped about, specifically its price, and when the release date will be.

 Let's take a look at what we know so far and how PSVR 2 stacks up against PSVR.